francesco-velluto/se2023-15-thesis-management/README.md

 The .env is not publicly provided because they can contain sensitive information.

-For this reason we will send you the .env via email, along with the docker-compose.yml file.
+For this reason we will send you the .env via email, along with the docker-compose.yml file and users credentials.

 We also provide the docker-compose.yml file because it contains the configurations for pulling, building and running all the images that compose the application.